 Our international subsidiaries primarily use local currencies as their functional currency and translate their assets and liabilities at the current rate of exchange in effect at the balance sheet date.
 Revenue and expenses from their operations are translated using rates that approximate those in effect during the period in which the transactions occur.
 The resulting gains and losses from translation are recorded in the Consolidated Statements of Comprehensive Income and in accumulated OCI in the Consolidated Statements of Stockholders' Equity.
+Transaction gains and losses resulting from intercompany balances of a long-term investment nature are also classified as accumulated OCI.
 Transaction gains and losses that arise from exchange rate fluctuations on transactions denominated in a currency other than the local functional currency are included in the Consolidated Statements of Income.